kevinmiguet-wm/book-notes/Try to avoid mess and accept it will be here.md

 But keep in mind things will mess up badly always and there will always be accident.

-Take the example of the
+Take the example of the american army who gather